 Of the two authors, I prefer Coelho’s more poetic writing style.
 Nonetheless, I think The Monk Who Sold His Ferrari is an excellent accompaniment to The Alchemist.
 This is definitely an inspirational read.

-Want to learn more about Buddhism?
-Read our list of recommended beginner books!
+Want to learn more about Jesus?
+Read our list of 15 Christian books for new believers!

 6. Jonathan Livingston Seagull